gregmoille/pyLLE/docs/installation.rst

 Requirement
 --------------------

 pyLLE relies on a **python >3.4** front-end for a user friendly interface – either through script commands or GUI - and on a **julia v0.6.4** back-end for fast computation.
-Hence, one need to `download <https://julialang.org/downloads/>`_ and install julia first before running the installation of pyLLE.
+Hence, one need to `download <https://julialang.org/downloads/oldreleases.html>`_ and install julia first before running the installation of pyLLE. **It is important to keep version 0.6.4 as there is some issue with HDF5 with further released**.
 Please, keep julia in the default directory during the installation (i.e. ~\AppData\Local\Julia-0.6.4\).
 If not, please go to the manual installation

 The different julia packages required for solving the LLE and interfacing with python will be installed while pyLLE is set up.